|Overview||Industrial/Psychology MA Overview||General Psychology||Social & Consumer Psychology||Forensic Psychology||Admissions &

 Frequently Asked Questions

 Yes.
 The two programs differ greatly in admissions criteria, course structure, and expected outcomes.
-The I/O program is much smaller and more competitive.
+The I/O program is much smaller and more selective.
 The applications are similar, but an extra case study is required for I/O admission.
-Most students in I/I want to complete the degree and take a structured set of courses that build upon each other.
-So order and timing can matter in building competencies toward specific end points for qualification for graduation.

 How important are quantitative skills?
 Will I have to do research and use statistics frequently in my I/O coursework?

 Quantitative skills are very important.
 You must be competent and technically proficient in statistics for the program, especially for advanced electives.